dylan-lang/dylan-programming-book/source/nexcept.rst

 debuggers.

-The *return-24-hour-modulus* method has been generalized compared to the exception-specific restart defined in `See Definition of a recovery protocol <nexcept.htm#19718>`_.
+The *return-24-hour-modulus* method has been generalized compared to the exception-specific restart defined in `Definition of a recovery protocol <nexcept.htm#19718>`_.
 This method may return either an instance of *<time-of-day>* or *<time-offset>* , depending on the class of time that overflowed.
 Thus, it could be reused for exception handling